 If you camp off-grid for long enough periods where your batteries would be drained from normal use, solar power is an awesome solution.

-Your neighbors will thank you if you are using sunlight to charge your batteries instead of using a portable generator.
+Your neighbors will thank you if you are using sunlight to charge your batteries instead of using a generator for RV use.

 Now you have a better understanding of what is available when it comes to portable motorhome or travel trailer solar panels.